Coleman Legal LLP Logo

 Read More

-Carpal Tunnel syndrome is a combination of parasthesia (pins and needles), numbness, and pain affecting all over the hand except the little finger and half of the main finger.
-This can be caused by a pressure on the median nerve that passes through the wrist which can result from continuous repetitive movements of the hand such as using a keyboard.
+Carpal tunnel syndrome is a condition that causes tingling (pins and needles), numbness, and pain in the hand, except for the little finger and half of the ring finger.
+It occurs due to pressure on the median nerve as it passes through the wrist, often due to repetitive hand movements, such as prolonged keyboard use.

 Table of Contents